Table Of Contents

 K3s boasts several powerful benefits:

-- Lightweight – The single binary file is under 100MB, making it faster and less resource-hungry than K8s.
+• Lightweight – The single binary file is under 100MB, making it faster and less resource-intensive than Kubernetes (K8s).
 The master, nodes, and workers do not need to run in multiple instances to boost efficiency.

-- Easier and faster installation and deployment – K3s take seconds to minutes to install and run.
+• Easier and faster installation and deployment – K3s takes seconds to minutes to install and run.

-- Smaller attack surface but ships with batteries – Although K3s is bare-bones, it contains all the necessary components you need, including CRI (containerd), ingress controller (Traefik Proxy), CNI (Flannel), and manifests to help install essential components like CoreDNS.
+• Smaller attack surface but ships with batteries – Although K3s is bare-bones, it contains all the necessary components you need, including CRI (containerd), ingress controller (Traefik Proxy), and CNI (Flannel).
+It helps install essential components like CoreDNS.

-- Start/stop feature – Turn K3s on and off without interfering with the environment.
-So, you can easily update K3s, restart it, and continue using it without problems.
+• Start/stop feature – Turn K3s on and off without interfering with the environment.
+Therefore, you can easily update K3s, restart it, and continue using it without any issues.

 But K3s isn’t limitless.